Rust-GCC/gccrs/gcc/ada/doc/gnat_rm/implementation_defined_attributes.rst

-a scalar component of an object of type ``S`` is read, the storage elements of the enclosing machine scalar are first reversed (before retrieving the component value, possibly applying some shift and mask operatings on the enclosing machine scalar), and the opposite operation is done for writes.
+a scalar component of an object of type ``S`` is read, the storage elements of the enclosing machine scalar are first reversed (before retrieving the component value, possibly applying some shift and mask operations on the enclosing machine scalar), and the opposite operation is done for writes.

 In that case, the restrictions set forth in 13.5.1(10.3/2) for scalar components